swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 }
 ```

 The same mechanism is extended to the throwing behavior of distributed methods.
 Distributed cross-actor calls may fail not only because of the remote side actively throwing an error, but also because of transport errors such as network issues or serialization failures.
-Therefore, distributed cross-actor calls also implicitly gain the the throwing effect, and must be marked with `try` when called:
+Therefore, distributed cross-actor calls also implicitly gain the throwing effect, and must be marked with `try` when called:

 ```swift
 distributed actor Greeter {